-For the Fifth Edition, I have focused on making the text more business related.
-To that end, I have carefully chosen cases, features, and problems that are relevant to operating a business.
+For the Eighth Edition, we have focused on making the text more business related.
+To that end, we have carefully chosen cases, features, and problems that are relevant to operating a business.

-In addition, I recognize that today's business leaders must often think "outside the box" when making business decisions.
-For this reason, I have included numerous critical thinking and legal reasoning elements in this text.
+In addition, we recognize that today's business leaders must often think "outside the box" when making business decisions.
+For this reason, we have included numerous critical thinking and legal reasoning elements in this text.
 Almost all of the features and cases presented in the text conclude with some type of critical thinking question.

-Cases may include one of the following critical thinking questions:
+Cases may include one or more of the following critical thinking questions: